-\$1.9 million, or 16% year-over-year increase in commissions from the Bank's letter of credit business, due to higher economic activity and increased trade flows in Latin America, and (ii) the \$0.7 million year-over-year increase in the Bank's transaction-based structuring and syndications business, as the Bank was able to close seven mandated structured transactions during 2022, for a total principal amount of \$1,232 million, compared to four transactions closed during 2021, for a total principal amount of \$629 million.
-Other commissions, net, which are mostly comprised of the opening and confirmation of credit commitments and guarantee contracts, net of commission expenses, registered a 56% year-over-year decrease in 2022.
+During the year ended December 31, 2024, fees and commissions totaled \$44.4 million, compared to \$32.5 million for the year ended December 31, 2023.
+The \$11.9 million, or 37% increase in fees and commissions was mainly attributable to: (i) a \$5.1 million, or 24% year-over-year increase in commissions from the Bank's letter of credit business, due to increased transactions stemming from higher economic activity and increased trade flows in Latin America, (ii) the \$2.8 million, or 38% year-over-year increase in the Bank's transaction-based structuring and syndication business, as the Bank was able to close twelve mandated structured transactions during 2024, in a total principal amount of \$2,563 million, compared to four transactions closed during 2023, in a total principal amount of \$1,805 million, and (iii) the \$3.0 million, or 65% year-over-year increase in commissions from credit commitments.

-During the year ended December 31, 2021, fees and commissions totaled \$18.3 million, compared to \$10.4 million for the year ended December 31, 2020.
-The \$7.9 million, or 76% increase in fees and commissions was mainly attributable to: (i) the \$3.7 million year-over-year increase in the Bank's transaction-based structuring and syndications business, as the Bank was able to close four mandated structured transactions during 2021, for a total principal amount of \$629 million, compared to two transactions closed during 2020, for a total principal amount of \$200 million, and (ii) a \$3.1 million, or 35% year-over-year increase in commissions from the Bank's letter of credit business, due to increased activity which performed similarly to pre-COVID levels.
-Other commissions, net, which are mostly comprised of the opening and confirmation of credit commitments and guarantee contracts, net of commission expenses, registered a 134% year-over-year increase in 2021.
+During the year ended December 31, 2023, fees and commissions totaled \$32.5 million, compared to \$19.8 million for the year ended December 31, 2022.
+The \$12.7 million, or 64% increase in fees and commissions was mainly attributable to: (i) a \$6.9 million, or 47% year-over-year increase in commissions from the Bank's letter of credit business, due to higher economic activity and increased trade flows in Latin America, (ii) the \$2.5 million year-over-year increase in the Bank's transaction-based structuring and syndication business, as the Bank was able to close four mandated structured transactions during 2023, in a total principal amount of \$1,805 million, or 295% year-over-year increase in commissions from credit commitments.

-Gain (loss) on financial instruments, net
+Loss on financial instruments, net